theowenger/oc_inazanoui/README.md

 - go to the root folder
 - symfony console doctrine:fixtures:load
+- You can choose the group for your test : --group=test OR --group=app
+- Every group charging different fixtures data
 - if your setup your DB, the fixtures will play

+## Launch fixtures for test:

+- go to the root folder
+- php bin/console doctrine:fixtures:load --group=test --env=test

 ## Launch tests:
 - go to the root folder